dpertierra/win10script/README.md

 # win10script
 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.
-One command run: powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JJgmB')"
+- One command run standard: powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JJgmB')"
+- One command run gaming: powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JJ54A')"
 ## My Additions

 - Dark Mode